 His work also had a major impact on the development of atomic energy.
 In his later years, Einstein focused on unified field theory.
 With his passion for inquiry, Einstein is generally considered the most influential physicist of the 20th century.

 Early Life & Family

-Albert Einstein was born on March 14, 1879, in Ulm, Württemberg, Germany.
+Einstein was born on March 14, 1879, in Ulm, Württemberg, Germany.
 Einstein grew up in a secular Jewish family.
 His father, Hermann Einstein, was a salesman and engineer who, with his brother, founded Elektrotechnische Fabrik J. Einstein & Cie, a Munich-based company that mass-produced electrical equipment.

-Albert’s mother, the former Pauline Koch, ran the family household.
+Einstein’s mother, the former Pauline Koch, ran the family household.
 Einstein had one sister, Maja, born two years after him.

 Young Albert Einstein

 Einstein attended elementary school at the Luitpold Gymnasium in Munich.
 However, he felt alienated there and struggled with the institution's rigid pedagogical style.

 He also had what were considered speech challenges, though he developed a passion for classical music and playing the violin, which would stay with him into his later years.
 Most significantly, Einstein's youth was marked by deep inquisitiveness and inquiry.

 Towards the end of the 1880s, Max Talmud, a Polish medical student who sometimes dined with the Einstein family, became an informal tutor to young Einstein.
 Talmud had introduced his pupil to a children’s science text that inspired Einstein to dream about the nature of light.